 A higher salary combined with the promise of continued commissions will keep a sales manager motivated as they move up through the ranks of the company.
 It also allows an organization to hang onto promising talent and incentivize leadership to continue driving sales through their teams.

-But once an organization determines that hierarchical commissions is the best course of action for its sales commission plan, it must then decide how to distribute this incentive.
+Once an organization determines that hierarchical commissions is the best course of action for its sales commission plan, it must then decide how to distribute this incentive.

 Benefits of Hierarchical Commissions: